-Supplyframe Commodity Intelligence Quarterly, known as CIQ, is a transformed approach to market research, providing unmatched insights tailored to the electronics industry.
+Supplyframe Commodity IQ, is a transformed approach to market research, providing unmatched insights tailored to the electronics industry.
 This new solution is powered by our Design-to-Source Intelligence (DSI) Network, composed of data from over 10 million sourcing and engineering professionals.

 Discover a new approach to market intelligence.
-Discover Supplyframe CIQ today.
+Discover Supplyframe Commodity IQ today.